Agile vs Waterfall: the Difference Between Methodologies

 If you have no time for details, here’s a brief Agile vs Waterfall comparison table:

 Introducing the Waterfall Methodology

-The traditional Waterfall method is based on strict planning and performing the plan step by step.
-It is usually used by companies with the hierarchical structure.
-This approach to software development is subdivided into several stages that are constant in all the projects.
+Waterfall means a linear approach to development.
+The traditional method is based on strict planning and performing the plan step by step.
+It is usually used by companies with a hierarchical structure.

-- The first stage is the stage of gathering information on the future project and documenting it.
-During the next stages of work all the actions will be conducted based on this documentation.
+- Gathering and documenting requirements.
+During the next stages of work, all the actions will be conducted based on this documentation.
 The customer is involved in the project performance only at the first and the last stage.

-- The second stage of any Waterfall software development project is its design.
+- Design.
 At this stage, the developers try to find a suitable form to meet all the customer’s requirements.

-- The main task of the third stage is to test codes and unites.
+- Code and unit test.
+The main task of this stage is to test codes and unites.

 - After that, the system and user acceptance are tested.

 - Delivering the finished product to the customer.

 All these events in a Waterfall development project represent a distinct stage of software development.
 Typically, every stage finishes before the next one can begin.
 Additionally, there is a stage-gate between each.
 For example, a client must review and approve requirements before design can begin.